MGillin-UoL/CHEM501_Group5_Project/README.md

 - WiFiNina
 - ArduinoMqttClient

+## Usage
+Below is a set of instructions for collecting data using the hardware listed before and the code provided.

+1. z

 ## Authors
 If you have any questions or would like additional information, please contact:
 - Marion Ridgway (sgmridgw@liverpool.ac.uk)